 More subtle details of this generation include an addition of the '6-string' detail to the sleeve numbers in addition to the ones already on the back, a dimpled 'performance fabric' adorning the shoulders, and a shiny plastic NHL shield anchoring the collar.

-In the years to come, what does Adidas have in store for Nashville?
-We've seen one unique design for the Winter Classic.
-Now will there be a permanent alternate jersey on the horizon?
+Adidas has certainly brought to the table a whole host of unique designs, rapidly expanding our archives and testing the wallets of every collector.
+We've seen three unique designs (Winter Classic, Reverse Retro, Stadium Series) and a New Reverse Retro is coming in 2022-23.
+Will there be a permanent alternate jersey on the horizon?
 One thing's for certain: The Nashville Predators now have some the most unique and recognizable jerseys in the league, and that's not a bad thing at all!

 Adidas Road Whites: [courtesy Ryan Dunlap]

-This Dixie Classic Alt (not the 'official' name, but my own) was the first to feature Script as the main crest, and a retro-styled Saber Toothed Tiger head was designed as the primary graphic logo and added to the left shoulder as a patch.
-Some unique touches include the very first layered letters in franchise history and numbers that were not "Kiss Cut" but instead merely placed on top of one another and sewn.
+This jersey was the first to feature Script as the main crest, and a retro-styled Saber Toothed Tiger head was designed as the primary graphic logo and added to the left shoulder as a patch.
+Some unique touches include the very first non kiss-cut, layered lettering.
 Patches, letters, and numbers were also given a very retro feel - using felt as the main material.
 Together, they give the customization what one might call a Letterman touch.